agilscripts/Harvard-Data-Science-Capstone/README.md

 ## Overview

-This project is part of the HarvardX Data Science series, focused on building a movie recommendation system using the MovieLens dataset.
-The goal of the project is to predict user ratings for movies using machine learning models and to evaluate the performance of these predictions using Root Mean Square Error (RMSE).
+This project was created as part of the **HarvardX Data Science Capstone**.
+The goal of the capstone is to build a **movie recommendation system** using the **MovieLens dataset**.
+The project aims to predict user ratings for movies and evaluate the model’s performance using **Root Mean Square Error (RMSE)**, which is a standard evaluation metric for recommendation systems.

-The project includes two implementations: one in Python using Jupyter Notebooks, and the other in R. The R version will be added soon.
+The project is implemented in two environments:
+- **Python** using Jupyter Notebooks.
+- **R**, with the code written in both R scripts and R Markdown for documentation and reproducibility.

+Both implementations were created to demonstrate the ability to use multiple programming tools to tackle the same problem.

 ## Project Structure

 The repository is organized as follows:

 ```
-├── Movie Files/                # Contains the MovieLens dataset CSV files (ratings, movies, links, tags)
-├── notebooks/                  # Jupyter notebooks for Python implementation
-│   ├── movielens_project.ipynb # Python notebook with the movie recommendation system implementation
+├── Capstone.ipynb               # Python Jupyter Notebook with the movie recommendation system implementation
-├── R/                          # Directory for R scripts (R implementation coming soon)
-│   ├── movielens_project.R     # R script for recommendation system (to be added)
+├── MovieReviews.R               # R script for recommendation system
+├── MovieReviews.Rmd             # R Markdown report for the R implementation
+├── MovieReviews.pdf             # Knitted PDF report of the R implementation
 ├── README.md                    # This file
+├── links.csv                    # MovieLens links dataset
+├── movies.csv                   # MovieLens movies dataset
+├── ratings.csv                  # MovieLens ratings dataset
+├── tags.csv                     # MovieLens tags dataset
 ```

 ## Datasets

-The MovieLens dataset used in this project is a subset of a much larger dataset.
-It includes the following CSV files:
+The **MovieLens dataset** used in this project is a well-known dataset for movie recommendation systems.
+The subset used in this project includes:

-- `ratings.csv`: Contains user ratings for movies
+- `ratings.csv`: User ratings for movies
-- `movies.csv`: Contains movie titles and genres
+- `movies.csv`: Movie titles and genres
-- `tags.csv`: Contains user tags associated with movies
+- `tags.csv`: User-generated tags associated with movies
-- `links.csv`: Contains identifiers that can be used to link to other sources of movie data
+- `links.csv`: Identifiers for linking to external movie data sources (IMDB, TMDb)

 ## Requirements